jasperroebroek/pyspatialstats/docs/source/methods.rst

 .. image:: https://desktop.arcgis.com/en/arcmap/10.3/tools/spatial-analyst-toolbox/GUID-CB626440-C076-4B04-B8A9-D589B0648E7D-web.png
     :alt: focal sum example

-Grouped/strata statistics
+Grouped/zonal statistics
 =========================

-Grouped statistics are statistics calculated on groups of pixels defined by a stratum (:mod:`pyspatialstats.grouped_stats`).
+Grouped statistics are statistics calculated on groups of pixels defined by an index (:mod:`pyspatialstats.grouped`).
 In this package they are defined in any dimension.
 The calculated values can be reapplied on an output with the same dimensions as the input.
-For 2D raster data this is available in the :mod:`pyspatialstats.strata_stats` module.
+For 2D raster data this is available in the :mod:`pyspatialstats.zonal` module.